Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 \beq\tag{15} \frac{1}{v_r}\lp 1-\frac{v_r^2}{a^2}\rp \frac{dv_r}{dr}=-\frac{2}{r^2}\lp r-r_*\rp=-\frac{1}{\tilde A}\frac{d\tilde A}{dr} \eq

 from which, we obtain,

 \beq\tag{16} \tilde A\lp r\rp=4\pi r^2\left[e^{-2r_*/r_0\lp 1-r_0/r\rp}\right]. \eq

-Comparison of (16) with (11) shows that the multiplicative correction to the divergent channel needed to yield the effective de Laval nozzle associated with the Parker hydrodynamic model \cite{Par} is just the Chapman \cite{Cha} hydrostatic density profile, which encapsulates the dominant effects of gravity near the star.
+Comparison of (16) with (11) shows that the multiplicative correction to the divergent channel needed to yield the effective de Laval nozzle associated with the Parker hydrodynamic model \cite{Par} corresponds just to the Chapman \cite{Cha} hydrostatic density profile, which encapsulates the dominant effects of gravity near the star.

 It is also easy to verify that the effective de Laval nozzle cross section area $\tilde A \lp r\rp$ shows a physical throat section at $r=r_*$, as to be expected.
 In fact,

 \beq\tag{17a} r\lessgtr r_*:\tilde A^\prime\lp r\rp=8\pi\lp r-r_*\rp e^{-2r_*/r_0\lp 1-r_0/r\rp}\lessgtr 0 \eq